 If you wanna jump right in, the first episode of Queering season one is here below.
 But if you want to learn more, check out our synopsis and interview with director Leticia De Bortoli and Queering‘s three main actresses which follows.

 Queering made an appearance at last month’s SXSW 2019 Festivals and Conferences (one of the only queer TV shows among its other queer offerings).

 Harper (Sophia Grasso), a 30-ish lesbian living in New York City, has just broken up with Mackenzie, her girlfriend of nine years who left her to marry a guy.
 At a bar, Harper tells her date, “It’s like I woke up from a coma and I have no f*cking idea what’s going on.”

-So while Devon happily introduces Val to the finer points of tongue exercises, cannabis smoking and being a “Pillow Princess,” Harper must confront her biphobia while dealing with a mom new to dating women and tagging along to lesbian bars.
+So while Devon happily introduces Val to the finer points of tongue exercises, cannabis smoking and being a “Pillow Princess,” Harper must confront her biphobia while dealing with her mom newly dating women and tagging along to lesbian bars.

 “God, I just wanna be me,” Val tells her daughter during a heart-to-heart, “not mom, not Frank’s wife, not John’s daughter, not ‘Casserole Val.'”

 As a lesbian woman who has been bi-phobic in the past (and who’d admittedly be taken aback if her own mother came out as bi), Di Bortoli tells LGBTQ Nation she wanted to explore bi-phobia through a lesbian woman’s vantage point.

 She wrote Queering to explore the spoken and unspoken walls that went up between her and her mom after she came out.
 But she inverted that relationship in her web series by having a mother come out as bi to her bi-phobic daughter.